-"Civic and community engagement" means individual and/or collective actions that identify and address issues of public importance, and that provide people with opportunities that contribute to the current and future development of their communities and a democratic society.
+"Civic and community engagement" refers to means-individual and/or collective actions that identify and address issues of public importance, and that provide people with opportunities that contribute to the current and future development of their communities and a democratic society.
 Civic and community engagement can take place in a variety of formal and informal settings, including, but not limited to, those in governance and electoral politics, educational, cultural, and recreational activities, community service and social justice movements.

 "College and Career Readiness" means the student's ability to enter the workforce or pursue postsecondary education or training without the need for remediation.
 The student must possess the foundational skills and learning strategies necessary to begin studies in a career pathway in order to be considered college and career ready. a student possesses the knowledge, learning strategies, and foundational skills to enter the workforce, to pursue postsecondary education or training, and to adapt successfully to employment and academic or training environments that are socially and culturally inclusive.
+Commented [SB6]: This term does not appear in the rules.